anima-wg/brski-cloud/anima-brski-cloud.md

 It may be the case that one or more 307-Redirects have taken the Pledge from the built-in Cloud Registrar to one operated by a VAR.

-When the Pledge is directed to the Owner's {{EST}} Registrar, the Pledge validates the TLS connection with this server using the "pinned-domain-cert" attribute in the voucher.
+When the Pledge is directed to the Owner's EST {{!RFC7030}} Registrar, the Pledge validates the TLS connection with this server using the "pinned-domain-cert" attribute in the voucher.
 There is no provisional TLS connection, and therefore there are no risks associated with being behind a captive portal.